How to Use a Self-Directed IRA LLC to Buy Cryptocurrency

 Please click here to read the Forbes article by IRA Financial Group’s Adam Bergman entitled “What To Know Before Purchasing Cryptocurrencies With Retirement Funds.”

 Did you know?
-You can use a Self-Directed IRA to buy Bitcoins and other virtual currency and generate tax-deferred gains or tax-free gains, in the case of a Roth IRA.
+You can use your Self-Directed IRA to buy Bitcoin and other cryptocurrency and generate tax-deferred gains or tax-free gains, in the case of a Roth IRA.